openlayers/docs/library/feature_styling.rst

   is unusual, but may occur when parsing remote data which embeds style information at the feature level, like some KML content.
 * A symbolizer hash attached to a layer as layer.style.
-* A StyleMap object attached to the layer as layer.styleMap.
+* A Style or StyleMap object attached to the layer as layer.styleMap.

-..
-Theoretically, you should also be able to add a Style object as the .style property, but see #1886 for why this doesn't currently work.

 A symbolizer hash is a simple JavaScript object, with key/value pairs describing the values to be used. ::